shaik1002/biggitlabbomb/doc/user/workspace/configuration.md

 To resolve this issue:

-- If you do not have at least the Developer role for the workspace and agent projects, contact your administrator.
+- If you do not have at least the Developer role for the workspace or agent project, contact your administrator.
 - If the ancestor groups of the project do not have an allowed agent, [allow an agent](gitlab_agent_configuration.md#allow-a-cluster-agent-for-workspaces-in-a-group) for any of these groups.
 - If the `remote_development` module is disabled for the GitLab agent,